How important are those preliminary ideas, logo briefs and sketches, however

-The beauty of initial sketches is that, while you needn’t expend too much effort on them, they can give you a great insight into where you think you should be going with a logo, as well as what works and what most definitely doesn’t.
-However, many designs can undergo a fair number of revisions before the client is happy with them.
+The beauty of initial sketches is that, while you needn’t expend too much effort on them.
+However, they can give you a great insight into where you think you should be going with a logo.
+As well as what works and what most definitely doesn’t.
+However, many designs can undergo a fair number of revisions before the client is happy.
 So what sort of things must you consider in the initial stages of logo design?

-The finished product?
+The finished logo product

-Finding inspiration and then successfully using it to produce sketches that may eventually become the final logo design is definitely ones of the knacks of a good logo designer.
-A well-written brief is also a great asset, and can help ensure that both the client and designer’s visions align and thus maybe even result in a quicker logo design process overall.
+Finding inspiration and then successfully using it to produce important sketches that may eventually become the final logo design is definitely ones of the knacks of a good logo designer.
+Furthermore, a well-written brief is also a great asset, and can help ensure that both the client and designer’s visions align and thus maybe even result in a quicker logo design process overall.

 In Part 4, we will be looking at memorability, the all-important X-factor of logo creation that can ensure that a design, and thus the company it belongs to, stays with those who see it long after it’s out of sight.
 How important is it to have a effectiv graphic to take your business to the next level